Skip to content

 Communicating personnel security messages further explanations is also available.

-Fly In The Ointment
+Fly in the Ointment

 Management responsibility for employee risk

-This film illustrates how personnel security issues can damage an organization, its operations, reputation and profit.
+This film illustrates how personnel security issues can damage an organisation, its operations, reputation and profit.
 It gives the message that managers are responsible for dealing with staff security issues, should lead by example and take any necessary action to deal with such issues.

 You Choose